 Taking a tourist bus to Chitwan National Park from Kathmandu is a popular way of travel.
 There are around 10 to 15 companies offering tourist bus services and the buses of different companies depart around the same time.
 The bus leaves around 7 am daily from Sorhakhutte near Thamel.
 You will be traveling in comfort and there will be stopovers for breakfast and lunch.
 Tourist busses are equipped with Wi-Fi and air conditioning units.

 The bus fare of tourist buses is around US $8 to $10 per person.
 Also, the fare depends on the service a company provides.
 It isn’t necessary to get a ticket beforehand and you can go to the bus stop in the morning and get a ticket.
-However, it will be better to get tickets in advance when traveling in peak season or if travelling in a large group.
+However, it will be better to get tickets in advance when traveling in peak season or if traveling in a large group.

 Public buses depart frequently for Chitwan from New Bus Park at Gongabu or Kalanki Bus stop.
 The buses depart every hour.
 It is the cheapest way to travel and costs you around US $5 to US $6.
 You can either take a bus with a capacity of over 30 people or 14-seater Toyota Hiace known as microbus.